JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 ````

 We put these together into a vector, to pass along to the joint constructor.
+The ordering of these in the vector is important.
+It must be
+[rotational, x, y].

 ````@example joints
 dofs = [kr,kx,ky];